SaraAlert/SaraAlert/app/helpers/orchestration/README.md

 }
 ```

-A template should have 2 properties, `workflows` and `general`.
-Configurations that go under `general` should be for general UI which is not tied to a specific workflow.
-Inside of `workflows` should be each supported workflow, indicated by its name which is the key.
-Each workflow's value should contain the configuration features that define that workflow, also indicated by its name which acts as the key.
-Each configurable feature should have the required value, `options` which should be the definition of the actual feature's constants in form of a hash or array of values.
+A template has 2 required properties: `workflows` and `general`.
+Configurations that go under `general` are for general UI that is not tied to a specific workflow.
+Inside of `workflows` is a definition for each supported workflow, indicated by its name which is the key.
+Each workflow's value contains the configuration features that define that workflow, also indicated by its name which acts as the key.
+Each configurable feature should have the required object, `options` which should be the definition of the actual feature's constants in form of a hash or array of values.
 If the value of `options` is a hash, it can have nested options defined by having another `options` within it.

 ### Example

-In the template written below, defined is a template called `EXAMPLE` which has two workflows, `exposure` and `isolation`.
-Both have `header_action_buttons` as a configuration option.
-For the `exposure` workflow, `header_action_buttons` has the `import` option while the `isolation` workflow has just `export`.
-Both of these options have sub-options: `exposure.import` has `epix`, `saf`, and `sdx` while `isolation.export` has `csv`, `saf`, `purge_eligible`, `all`, and `custom_format`.
+The example below presents a templated named EXAMPLE.
+This template defines two workflows: `exposure` and `isolation`.
+Both offer the configurable option, `header_action_buttons`.
+This option conrols which buttons are presented on the monitoring dashboard.
+In the example, the `import` option is configured for the `exposure` workflow while just the `export` option is configured for the `isolation` workflow.
+Both of these options specify sub-options, which are manifest as drop-down menu options: `exposure.import` has `epix`, `saf`, and `sdx` while `isolation.export` has `csv`, `saf`, `purge_eligible`, `all`, and `custom_format`.

 ```ruby
 EXAMPLE = {